AOSC-Dev/translations/TP/README.md

 - Header should contain valid license information, etc.
 - For projects that requires disclaiming, check for sender's disclaim.

-TP uses a terrible `--no-wrap`style for archiving, but since it does it automatically, we don't care about it.
+TP uses a terrible `--no-wrap` style for archiving, but since it does it automatically, we don't care about it.
+Just don't do this here or you will get a huge commit.

 Contact
 -------